 Childhood Emotional Neglect (CEN) is something observed in so many adult clients I meet every day.
 Yet, most clients I work with have little idea they may be in receipt of such symptoms; after all, CEN is about the dreadful abuse and neglect sometimes reported in the news, isn’t it?
 [Read more…]

 A 29-year-old man goes on a killing spree in an Orlando nightclub because he can’t come to terms with his sexuality; a two-year-old is attacked and killed by an alligator while on the holiday of a lifetime at Disney World; and closer to home (here in the UK), an MP is stabbed and shot in the street by someone consumed by hatred.

 The world can be a frightening place, and if you’re easily overwhelmed by worry and a sense of dread, you aren’t alone.
 [Read more…]

-The quote and what it can mean is also one of the most powerful metaphors to be heard and explored in the therapy room.
+This quote, “Pain is Inevitable – Suffering is Optional”, is not easy to attribute to the originator, but some think it may derive from Buddhist traditional philosophy, and it certainly fits, regardless.
+The quote, and what it can mean, is also one of the most powerful metaphors to be heard and explored in the therapy room.
 This short post explores for you the reader, some of its potency.